 Lemonade is the next step after soda water.
 It has similar advantages, as the nuances of the gin should still shine with a gin and lemonade combination.

 The main difference is that you have a slight lemon flavor, along with more sugar.
 The sugar content can make the drink easier to consume and potentially more enjoyable.

-Grapefruit juice is another easy combination with gin.
+Grapefruit juice is just one type of juice you can combine for a delicious gin cocktail.
 You end up with a fairly tart drink, one that also happens to be refreshing.

 You could use grapefruit soda instead, which would give you a mellower version of the same flavor combination.